Rapptz/discord.py/docs/logging.rst

     # Assume client refers to a discord.Client subclass...
     client.run(token, log_handler=handler, log_level=logging.DEBUG)

-This is recommended, especially at verbose levels such as ``DEBUG``, as there are a lot of events logged and it would clog the stderr of your program.
+This is not recommended, especially at verbose levels such as ``DEBUG``, as there are a lot of events logged and it would clog the stderr of your program.

 If you want the logging configuration the library provides to affect all loggers rather than just the ``discord`` logger, you can pass ``root_logger=True`` inside :meth:`Client.run`: